Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 ### Accessing the CLIs
 The CLIs come pre-installed on the Azure ML App and on Azure DSVMs [https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-virtual-machine-overview].

-On the Azure ML App menu, use File -> Open CommandLine Interface.
+To use the CLIs, on the Azure ML App menu, use File -> Open CommandLine Interface.
 On a DSVM, open a command prompt.

-Type az ml -h to see the optins.
+Once there, type *az ml -h* to see the options.
 For more details, use the --help with individual commands or see the CLI Reference Guide.

 On all other systems, you would have to install the CLIs.